relaycorp/awala-gateway-desktop/README.md

 This app does not (currently) support encryption at rest, so a malicious app on your computer could get hold of the private keys used by this gateway.
 Users are highly encouraged to use full-disk encryption to protect such keys in the event that the device were lost or stolen.

 Note that because Awala employs end-to-end encryption, compromising these keys won't compromise the encryption of the messages exchanged by your Awala-compatible apps.
-The keys of any private gateway are primarily used to sign messages and issue Awala PKI certificates, and to encrypt/decrypt cargo exchanged with its public gateway.
+The keys of any private gateway are used to sign messages and issue Awala PKI certificates, and to encrypt/decrypt cargo exchanged with its public gateway.

 ### External communication